 - Oil, acrylic, watercolor (including gouache, etc.), mixed media, pastel, encaustic, collage, and photography are accepted mediums for two-dimensional work.

-- Ceramic, wood, metal and glass, and mixed-media are accepted mediums for three-dimensional work.
+- Ceramic, wood, metal, stone, glass, fiber, and mixed-media are accepted mediums for three-dimensional work.

 Eligibility for Juried Exhibits

-The above criteria apply to Juried exhibits with the following exceptions:
+The above criteria apply to Juried exhibits with the following exceptions/additions:

 - All pieces must be completed within the last two years.